 Thanks for your response again, really appreciate it…

-I am not fully convinced :slight_smile: with your explanation because Columnar data storage (Parquet format) plays huge role in vectorized readers and asynchronous multi-threaded execution but if data is in row format(ORC file) how is it feasible, I am not sure.
+I am not fully convinced with your explanation because Columnar data storage (Parquet format) plays huge role in vectorized readers and asynchronous multi-threaded execution but if data is in row format(ORC file) how is it feasible, I am not sure.
 Let me educate myself more on this topic and come back to you with more precise question.